It’s kind of a joke. “Do your Kegels.” As women, we know we should do them…But how many of us really do?

-…Variety is the spice of life and the road to pelvic power heaven.
+…Kegel variety is the spice of life and the road to pelvic power and to eliminating leaking, improving our feminine power and keeping our “Lady Bits” in place.

 Yup.
 You heard me right.
 All in one.

 Like this post and want to go deeper on your healing journey?
-Join my FREE SuperstaRR Queens Facebook Group and get on the road to pelvic wellness in a great community of like-minded women.
+Check out my V-Core Lift program and get on the road to pelvic wellness and success.
+There’s no better time than the present.

 In this video, I combine the yoga exercise child’s pose with an abdominal exercise, the box plank.
 I just love the combination workouts where I can restore power and balance at the same time.
 The child’s pose relaxes the pelvic floor muscles, and the box plank strengthens the pelvic floor.
 This is the perfect yin and yang exercise for your “lady parts.”